The importance of Synology replication between two NAS

 Options: You are allowed to comment this task and enable email notification here.

 Schedule: You can set the backup task to run automatically.
-Six modes are supported: Daily, Weekly, Monthly, Event triggers, USB plug in and Real-time Sync.
-The last three options require you to do an edition upgrade.
+5 modes are supported: Daily, Weekly, Monthly, Event triggers, USB plug in.
+The last 2 options require you to do an edition upgrade.

 Scheme: This feature will delete the older backups automatically to save storage space for you.